MP Sir David Amess stabbed at constituency meeting

 An air ambulance was sent to the scene.

+He told the BBC the MP had not been taken to hospital but was operated on by medics at the scene.

+Mr Lamb said he was still waiting to hear the extent of Sir David's injuries, but understood the MP was in a "very serious" condition.

-The Jo Cox Foundation, the charity set up in memory of the MP who was murdered in 2016, said it was "horrified" by reports of the stabbing.
+The Jo Cox Foundation, the charity set up in memory of the MP who was murdered in 2016, said it was "horrified" by the stabbing.

 "We are thinking of him, his family and loved ones at this distressing time," the foundation said.